gyng/midi-to-wav/README.md

   midi-to-wav --version

 Options:
   -h --help                    Show this screen.
   --version                    Show version.
-  --input                    Path to input MIDI file --output=<path>            Path to output MIDI file, defaults to input.ext.wav --envelope                 Whether to use an attack-decay envelope --instrument=<square_wave> Which waveform generator to use (defaults to square_wave)
+  --input                      Path to input MIDI file --output=<path>              Path to output MIDI file, defaults to input.ext.wav --envelope                   Whether to use an attack-decay envelope --instrument=<square_wave>   Which waveform generator to use (square_wave)
 ```

 Example